Karlie Kloss Rocks Plunging Black One-Piece To Inform Instagram She’s ‘Currently Out Of Office’

 “Enjoy your vacation!” commented a third.

 Being that it is almost August, this is hardly the first time that Karlie has slipped into some sexy swimwear this summer.
-Another recent post to her feed saw her hanging out with some friends and rocking a minuscule cheetah print bikini top that sent her fans into an absolute frenzy.
+Another recent post to her feed saw her hanging out with some friends and rocking a minuscule cheetah-print bikini top that sent her fans into an absolute frenzy.